Bryan Brown

 Bryan Neathway Brown AM (born 23 June 1947) is an Australian actor.
 He has performed in over eighty film and television projects since the late 1970s, both in his native Australia and abroad.
 Notable films include Breaker Morant (1980), Give My Regards to Broad Street (1984), F/X (1986), Tai-Pan (1986), Cocktail (1988), Gorillas in the Mist (1988), F/X2 (1991), Along Came Polly (2004), Australia (2008), Kill Me Three Times (2014) and Gods of Egypt (2016).
 He was nominated for a Golden Globe Award and an Emmy Award for his performance in the television miniseries The Thorn Birds (1983).

 Early life

-Brown was born in Panania, a south-western Sydney suburb, the son of John "Jack" Brown and Molly Brown, a pianist in the early days of the Langshaw School of Ballet, who also worked as a house cleaner.
+Brown was born in Panania, a south-western Sydney suburb, the son of salesman John "Jack" Brown and Molly Brown, a pianist in the early days of the Langshaw School of Ballet and a drama student at the Edith Paull Drama School, who also worked as a house cleaner.
 He grew up with his younger sister, Kristine, in Panania, and began working at AMP as an actuarial student.
 He started to act in amateur theatre performances, where he discovered a passion for acting.